fasiiha/Bank-Management-System/README.md

 # Bank-Management-System
 This is simple Bank management System
-It is a Tknter based project.
+It is a Tkinter based project.
 Datebase used: sqlite-3
 MAIN MODULES:
    Account